ldasilvaNZ11/Calabash-Android/README.md

     	$ gem 'calabash-android'
     	$ gem 'cucumber'

 11- In terminal navigate to the folder 'CalabashAutomation' and run the following command:

 	$ bundle install

- 	#followed by the command, which is going to create Calabash's file structure:
+ 	#Then run the command below, which is going to create Calabash's file structure:

 	$ calabash-android gen

+	#Remeber to regularly update your Calabash/Cucumber dependencies by running:

+	$ bundle update.

 12- Make sure you got in hands your app's APK file and move it into calabashautomation folder

 13- Go onto my_first.feature file and open it using your text editor tool

 	#This files sits under your CalabashAutomation > features
         #Now you are ready to start making your first Feature, Scenarios and Test steps

 14- Last but no least, how do we get Calabash to run our tests for us????